List of Action Man characters: Tempest

 Tempest (real name 'Templeton Storm') is a villain who has the power to control the weather using weather machines, which he began creating at a young age.
 He also wields twin staffs, which can shoot lightning.
 He was introduced in the 2000 TV series and subsequently featured in the Panini Comics series.
 Two varieties of action figure were released.

 Asazi

-Appearing in the 2000 TV series, Asazi is a member of Dr X's Council of Doom.
+Appearing in the 2000 TV series, Asazi is a member of Dr. X's Council of Doom.
 She is a notorious assassin whose signature weapon is a crossbow.
-In the series finale, Asazi eventually realises the insanity of Dr X's plans and helps Team Xtreme.
+In the series finale, Asazi eventually realises the insanity of Dr. X's plans and helps Team Xtreme.

 Toxica

 Toxica is the assistant of Professor Gangrene and appeared in Action Man: Operation Extreme, a video game released for the PS1.
-She is notable as the first villain to have dialogue in the game as the players fight her in the very first mission.

-After the players defeat her men and got her full attention, a small info screen pops up reading:

-"Beautiful and deadly, Toxica works as Prof. Gangrenes assistant.
-She drives a powerful sports car armed with corrosive chemical splurge guns and a toxic bubble generator".
+She appears in a vehicular section of the game controlling a number of henchmen to attack Action Man, before facing him herself.